mui/material-ui/docs/pages/blog/tenerife-retreat.md

 ![Collage of several photos of the MUI team members cuddling with the neighborhood cat during our work sessions.](/static/blog/tenerife-retreat/cat-collage.jpg)

-###
+### In sync with the async team

 It was honestly kind of odd to have (almost) all of my coworkers in the same as room as me.
-This was the first time that the majority of us had ever met anyone else from the company in person.
+This was the first time that the majority of us had ever met anyone else from the company in person—myself included.
-But once we broke the ice and settled into a groove together, I felt that we
+But once we broke the ice and settled into a rhythm together, I felt that we established some common bonds and yes, friendships, that we will carry with us long after the sunburns have faded.

-## Join us
+I'm really grateful to have had the opportunity to connect with some of the best and brightest colleagues I've ever had, and in such an idyllic location.
+I think we're all already daydreaming about the next time we'll get to do this!

+Speaking of which...

+## Will you be at the next retreat?

 We're hiring!

+MUI is on track to grow from roughly 20 people to 40 or more by the time we get to our next company retreat in late Q1 2023.

+We are constantly interviewing React developers from all around the world, and we are also increasingly looking to hire for non-technical roles such as [People Operations Manager](/careers/people-operations-manager/) in which you could have a huge impact steering the direction of the company's nascent HR department.

-Check out our open roles so you can join us before our next retreat in February/March 2023!
+Check out [our open roles](/careers/) so you can join us before the next retreat!

+The way I see it, we have two options—since it'll be the dead of winter for the Northern Hemisphere, we can either:

+1. lean into the winter fun, maybe go skiing in the Alps? ⛷
+2. escape the cold by heading to some Equatorial beaches 🏝

+If you have a strong opinion one way or the other, then you better join the team sooner rather than later!

+I look forward to meeting new colleagues—as well as reconnecting with this crew—in 2023.

 ![The sun setting above the clouds as seen near the top of Teide.](/static/blog/tenerife-retreat/teide-hike.jpeg)